zroe1/neural-network-from-scratch/README.md

 ## Notes on performance

 I have a few ideas why the performance of the network is only ~79%, while other networks of similar architecture typically score well above 90%.
 My best guess, however, is it probably has something to do with the fact that I used a nontraditional way of calculating the probability distribution of the data using a "squish" layer, discussed in the above section.
-Although I don't understand all the details, I am sure there is a good reason why ML engineers generally choose something like softmax over my approach.
+Softmax in the original model probably played a role as a non-linearity in addition to merely converting outputs to probabilities.
+As a result, I think adding an extra layer with another ReLU would probably increase performance.
+The model is currently simply too linear.

 ## Optimizer and loss